Dernière mise à jour: 24 mai 2024

 When entering your Wi-Fi password, pay careful attention to each character, as a clear distinction between upper and lower case is crucial.
 Indeed, a small mistake can prevent you from logging in.,

-If you're ever confused about the correctness of your password, remember that the label on the back of your router often contains the necessary credentials.
+If you ever elude the accuracy of your password, remember that the label on the back of your router often contains the necessary credentials.

 Restart the router

-The easiest and fastest solution for fix authentication problem is restarting your router.
+The easiest and fastest solution for solve authentication problem is restarting your router.

 Restarting the router may do the trick and restore the Internet connection.

 And the best and most common way to restart it is to unplug the power cable.
 This will turn off the router.
-Wait a few minutes before plugging the power cable back in and turning the router back on.
+Wait a few minutes before reconnecting the power cable and turning the router back on.

 Reset the Wifi network